statamic/migrator/README.md

 ## Getting started

-All of the migrators assume the presence of your v2 project's `site` folder.
-Be sure to copy this into your v3 project root before running any of the migrator commands.
+All of the migrators assume the presence of your v2 project's `site` folder, as well as any asset container folders.
+Be sure to copy these into your v3 project root before running any of the migrator commands.

 ## Using the site migrator